Sabrina Dhawan: Early life

-Dhawan currently lives in New York City with their son, Kabir.

 Career

 Graduating from Columbia in 2001, the same year as the release of Monsoon Wedding, Dhawan's career was almost immediate.
 In fact, Dhawan wrote the first draft of the screenplay while she was still in school - it only took her about a week.
 Fusing Hindi, Punjabi, and English, Dhawan wrote the multi-lingual script for Monsoon Wedding.
 The film was premiered in the Marché du Film section of the 2001 Cannes Film Festival and was nominated for various awards, including a Golden Globe.

 After their pairing on Monsoon Wedding, Dhawan and Nair formed a brief partnership in which Dhawan worked as Nair's assistant at Columbia sometime in the early 2000s.
 She also wrote the segment "India" (directed by Nair) in 11'09"01 September 11, a series of short films for Canal Plus in 2002.

 Dhawan's short film (Saanjh) As Night Falls was awarded the Best of the Festival at the Palm Springs International Festival of Short Films.
 It also received the Audience Award at Angelus Awards; and was voted "Most Original Film," by New Line Cinema at the Polo Ralph Lauren New Works Festival in 2000.

 In 2009, Dhawan acted as co-producer for the first three episodes of a TV Series titled Bollywood Hero.
-Since her short film in 2000, Dhawan has written for 9 other projects (feature films, documentaries, TV series) leading up to today.

 In 2016, Dhawan co-wrote the film Rangoon, with Vishal Bharadwaj and Matthew Robbins.

 Dhawan worked with Mira Nair to create a stage adaptation of Monsoon Wedding which ran at the Berkeley Repertory Theater in California in 2017.